Synchro/laravel-violations/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/synchro/laravel-violations/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/synchro/laravel-violations/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/synchro/laravel-violations.svg?style=flat-square)](https://packagist.org/packages/synchro/laravel-violations)

-This package provides a way to handle client-side error reports in Laravel.
+This package provides a way to configure client-side reporting endpoint headers and handle the reports that they generate in Laravel.

 Client-side errors can be reported by the `Content-Security-Policy` (CSP), Network Error Logging (`NEL`), `Permissions-Policy`, and several other mechanisms.

 These headers make use of the `report-to` directive from CSP level 3, which targets a [named reporting endpoint](https://www.w3.org/TR/reporting-1/), and the deprecated `report-uri` directive from CSP level 2, which includes the reporting URL directly inside the CSP.

 Aside from CSP2's `report-uri` directive, the URLs themselves are defined in a `Reporting-Endpoints` header, which can define one or more named endpoints to send reports to.
-The `Report-To` header provides similar information, but is both deprecated and not widely supported.
+The similar `Report-To` header was defined in an earlier revision of the standard, but has since been removed from the spec.
+However, some browsers implemented it, and the NEL header only works with `Report-To`, so this package supports both mechanisms by default.

+> [!
+Tip]
+> You can find a good discussion of the differences between revisions of the Reporting API spec, and how to migrate between them on the [Chrome for developers blog](https://developer.chrome.com/blog/reporting-api-migration/).

 This package can store the reports in the database and/or forward them to a report aggregation service, such as [report-uri.com](https://report-uri.com), allowing you to manage the enormous volumes of reports that are often generated without impacting the privacy of your users.
 Each report type has a DTO class that you can use to parse the report content.